kwaldenphd/python-spyder/README.md

 34. This will help with organization as we move through labs and work with a variety of sample files and datasets.

-<blockquote>Q1: Work through the ["First Steps with Spyder" resources](https://docs.spyder-ide.org/current/first-steps-with-spyder.html) provided by Spyder.
+<blockquote>Q1: Work through the <a href="https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html">"First Steps with Spyder"</a>resources provided in the Spyder documentation.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.
 Describe your experience getting  started with Spyder using  these materials/resources.</blockquote>

 <blockquote>Q2: How is Spyder different than previous IDEs?
 What do you see as strengths/advantages?
 What do you see as possible challenges?</blockquote>